 In March 2021, trusted analyst Ming-Chi Kuo released a detailed investor note claiming that the iPhone 13 will be available in “four models and the same screen sizes” (via 9to5Mac).

 That suggests the iPhone 13 family will bear a close resemblance to the 2020 iPhone 12 line-up.
-It also seems to debunk the persistent rumour that Apple could kill off the 5.4-inch iPhone 12 Mini, which has reportedly suffered from poor sales.
+As for persistent rumours that Apple is going to kill off the 5.4-inch iPhone Mini, Kuo said in April 2021 that he thinks that while there will be an iPhone 13 Mini, it could be the Mini's swan song.

 iPhone 13 mini – 5.4-inches